 It is clear that the requirements for the PANDA tracking system must be driven by the physics goals of PANDA.
-In the TPR a lot of benchmark channels are given and optimization of the tracking detectors with respect to all of them seems not very suitable.
+In the TPR a lot of benchmark channels are given and optimization of the tracking detectors with respect to all of them seems not very practical.
 To streamline the discussion and the needed simulation work we decided to choose a smaller subset of channels which can be regarded as 'tracking benchmark channels'.
-This means definition of tracking requirements and optimization of detectors should be done with respect to these channels in the first place.
+This means that the definition of tracking requirements and optimization of the detectors should be done primarily with respect to these channels.

-The channels reflect the main applications of tracking detectors inside PANDA like high precision track measurement and subsequently high precision momentum measurement for charged particles in an energy region from 100 MeV up to 15 GeV.
-Furthermore special emphasis is given to the secondary vertex capabilities for c- and s-quark particles.
-All tracking benchmark channels are listed in table 1.
+The channels reflect the main applications of the tracking detectors inside PANDA like high precision track measurement and subsequently high precision momentum measurement for charged particles in an energy region from 100 MeV up to 15 GeV.
+Furthermore special emphasis is given to the secondary vertex capabilities for hadrons with c- and s-quark content.
+All tracking benchmark channels are listed in Table 1.